sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

    - Dividends before exclusion
    - Interest received

-Below is an overview of the workflow, you can create using the Fire Insights Visual Designer.
+Below is an overview of the workflow that you can create using the Fire Insights Visual Designer.

-This workflow was simply created via the drag and drop capabilities of the Fire Insightss Designer UI.
-This ability to construct this data processing pipeline (or any DAG - Distributed Acyclic Graph, for that matter) in a WYSIWYG Plug-and-Play manner is a key innovation to continue our community's collective march to on-demand-instant-analytics.
+This workflow was simply created via the drag and drop capabilities of the Fire Insights Designer UI.
+The ability to construct this data processing pipeline (or any DAG - Distributed Acyclic Graph, for that matter) in a WYSIWYG Plug-and-Play manner is a key innovation to continue our community's collective march to on-demand-instant-analytics.
 The benefits include:

 - It opens up the power of ETL and ML (such pre-packaged functionality is available as a catalog of "Nodes") to a wider audience of analysts and semi-technical resources.
 - The actual execution can either be local (testing) or can be submitted to a Apache Spark cluster.
 - You can see during the adoption that a single workbench improves collaborative iteration across data engineers, data scientists and analysts, which in turn accelerates time-to-market.
-- As one might observe, the visual approach doubles up as workflow documentation and hence contributes to solving the data-lineage problem.
+- As one might observe, the visual approach doubles up as workflow documentation and hence contributes in the solving of the data-lineage problem.

 .. figure:: ../../_assets/tutorials/machine-learning/farmer-market-prediction/1.png
    :alt: Fire Market Prediction